mainmatter/mainmatter.com/src/appearances/2024-03-21-embroider-update-vite.md

 ---

-Chris Manson gave an update on the Embroider Initiative's progress so far and showed off a real world Ember-Vite build.
+Chris Manson gave an update on the Embroider Initiative's progress so far and showed off a real world Vite build.